Timinator2000/Algorithm-X/docs/17-enforcing-sameness/01-all-or-none.md

 1. `x` and `y`
 1. `a` and `h`

-**How many all-or-none sets of events are present in this scenario?**
+??? question "How many all-or-none sets of events are present in this scenario?"

-??? success "Show answer"
+    <div class="quiz" data-id="all_or_none_quiz1"></div>

-    The correct answer is 3, but why?
 Any sets that intersect in any way must be joined together.
 Let’s rewrite the sets from 1, 3 and 5 above:

 `b` and `a` . . . . . . `a` and `h` . . . . . . `h` and `g`

 Any solution that has `b` must also have `a` and then must also have `h` and then must also have `g`.
 The same logic applies starting with `a`, `h` or `g`.
 Since these sets must be combined, the final 3 all-or-none sets of events are:

 1. `a` and `b` and `g` and `h`
 1. `c` and `d`
 1. `x` and `y`

 For each of the three sets above, either all members of the set must be part of a solution or none of the members must be part of a solution.
 For some problems, building these all-or-none sets of events can be challenging, but before we progress down that path, let’s take a look at implementation.

 ---